asd1xx/asd1xx/README.md

   *Stack: PHP, Git, Composer, Github Actions, CodeClimate, Docopt.*
 * [Brain Games](https://github.com/asd1xx/php-project-45) - a set of five console games based on the principle of popular mobile brain-boosting applications.
 Each game asks questions that need to be answered correctly.
 After three correct answers, it is considered that the game is over.
 Incorrect answers end the game and offer to go through it again.
   *Stack: PHP, Git, Composer, Github Actions, CodeClimate.*
-* [Exchange](https://github.com/asd1xx/0004_Exchange) - I'm currently working on a project to share things between users.
-I use the Symfony framework.
+* [Exchange REST API](https://github.com/asd1xx/exchange-rest-api) - I'm currently working on a project to share things between users.
+I use the Laravel framework.
-  *Stack: PHP, Git, Composer, Docker, Symfony, PostgreSQL, Nginx.*
+  *Stack: PHP, Git, Composer, Docker, Laravel, PostgreSQL, Nginx.*

 ### Socials